jsdir/stretch/docs/pipeline.md

 ### Change release

-Each node affected by the deploy is then commanded to switch to the new release.
+Each node affected by the deploy is then commanded via it's agent to switch to the new release.
 This process is done incrementally based on groups to prevent a full system outage and to ensure a zero-downtime deploy.

 ### Switch buffers